Benton Park, St. Louis: History

-The area now comprising Benton Park proper was first used as the City Cemetery, from 1842–1865.
+The area now comprising Benton Park proper was first used as the City Cemetery, from 1842 to 1865.
 Those buried in the cemetery were relocated in 1865, and the neighborhood was created on June 25, 1866, by city ordinance.
 The site of the park was originally 17 acres, but was reduced to 14 1/3 acres to accommodate perimeter streets.
 Noted horticulturist Edward F. Krausnick landscaped the park, incorporating a greenhouse, a footbridge, and two ponds.
 The park was used for botanical instruction and community activities and today is a popular recreational area.

 Originally named City Park, the park was later renamed after Thomas Hart Benton, the first U.S. Senator representing the people of Missouri.
 As the neighborhood grew, it attracted several breweries due to its location above a system of caves that were ideal for beer storage, or "lagering" in German, as many of the popular German styles require.
 The caves maintain a constant 55 degree temperature that is ideal for beer storage.
 Today, all of the cave entrances are sealed.
 One such cave, the McHose & English Cave, is said to run underneath Benton Park to the Lemp Brewery, several blocks to the southeast.
 The Lemp Brewery was one of the most notable of the city's breweries, which still stands today, although defunct.